NICHD-BSPC/intro-rnaseq-hpc/lessons/04b_data_organization.md

 *This is a generic structure and can be tweaked based on personal preference and the analysis workflow.*

--   `logs`: to keep track of the commands run and the specific parameters used, but also to have a record of any standard output that is generated while running the command. ***Not totally sure we need this one if we are keeping a work log***
+-   `logs`: to keep track of the commands run and the specific parameters used, but also to have a record of any standard output that is generated while running the command.
 -   `meta`: for any information that describes the samples you are using, which we refer to as [metadata](https://datamanagement.hms.harvard.edu/metadata-overview).
 -   `raw_data`: for any **unmodified** (raw) data obtained prior to computational analysis here, e.g. FASTQ files from the sequencing center.
 We strongly recommend leaving this directory unmodified through the analysis.
 -   `results`: for output from the different tools you implement in your workflow.
 Create sub-folders specific to each tool/step of the workflow within this folder.